neoarc/neoarc.github.io/_wiki/sfmb_betatest_community_rules.md

 - <img src="https://discord.com/assets/263a7f4eeb6f69e46d969fa479188592.svg" width="16"> = Request under development
 - <img src="https://discord.com/assets/212e30e47232be03033a87dc58edaa95.svg" width="16"> = The request is complete.

+- If you're a new member and you don't follow the Bug/Request format you'll get a higher warning.
+	- Once: Warning (03)
+        - Twice: Kick

 ## Contribute

 Here is how you contribute to this game and the community.